devsecfranklin/1337-Noms-The-Hacker-Cookbook/README.md

 ## How do I get a copy of the book?

 * Browse to book directory and follow the instructions!
 (Tl;dr, cd book/, ./makebook.sh)
+* Try to use the #hackercookbook hashtag when tweeting about recipes and such.
+This is so we can find things later.